 Well casings (riser assembly) should be secured to the well screen by flush-jointed threads or other appropriate connections, placed into the borehole, and plumbed by the use of centralizers, a plumb bob, or a level.
 Petroleum-based lubricating oils or grease shall not be used on casing threads.
 Teflon tape can be used to wrap the threads to ensure a tight fit and minimize leakage.
 No glue of any type shall be used to secure casing joints.
 Teflon "O" rings can also be used to ensure a tight fit and minimize leakage.
 "O" rings made of materials other than Teflon are not acceptable if the well will be sampled for organic compound analyses.
-Before the well screen and casings are placed at the bottom of the borehole, at least six inches of filter material shall be placed at the bottom to serve as a firm footing.
-The string of well screen and casing should then be placed into the borehole and plumbed.
+Before the well screen and casings are placed at the bottom of the borehole, at least six inches of filter material shall be placed into the borehole and plumbed.
 If centralizers are used, they shall be placed below the well screens and above the bentonite annular seals so that the placement of the filter pack, overlying bentonite seal, and annular grout will not be hindered.
 Centralizers placed in the wrong locations can cause bridging during material placement.